varelycode/WalletAppp/README.md

 Another difficulty in implementing was determining which method to use so the view controllers can communicate with each other.
 I did a simple technique for this.
 However, had I more time I would attempt to implement a model for lots of teh functionality that ended up in my view controller.

+For the delete implementation, I implemented both slide to delete and delete in detail view.
+I did the former first because I was having difficulty updating my table at first with the custom functionality.
+However, I decided to keep it since it is an intuitive way for the user to delete and it works as expected.
+Both work the same.